LOCAL ROUNDUP: Chrisman coaching legend Beals passes away

 That's when Normal brought in Ryne Willard, who struck out Cole Tremain and Robert Castillo before getting Justin Vossos to ground out to end the game.

-The Dans have three more opportunities this week to get a win on the road as they finish a two-game series against the Clinton LumberKings that started on Wednesday today before concluding the four-game road trip on Friday at the Illinois Valley Pistol Shrimp.
+The Dans have three more opportunities this week to get a win on the road as they play a two-game series against the Clinton LumberKings on Wednesday and Thursday before concluding the four-game road trip on Friday at the Illinois Valley Pistol Shrimp.

 The next home game for Danville will be 6:30 p.m.
 Saturday night against the Wabash Valley Rex.